ousc/ng2-window/readme.md

 - `closable` (boolean): Whether the window can be closed
 - `maximizable` (boolean): Whether the window can be maximized
 - `minimizable` (boolean): Whether the window can be minimized
+- `outOfBounds` (boolean): Whether the window can be dragged out of the screen. if outOfBounds is `true` and the offsetY < 0, after dragging the window, the offsetY will be set to 0
 - `draggable` (boolean): Whether the window can be dragged
 - `resizable` (boolean): Whether the window can be resized
 - `loading` (boolean): Whether the window is loading